oscarlab/mosaic-asplos23-artifacts/1-gem5-mosaic/README.md

 required for letting the gem5 host for starting and stoping the simulation.
 ```
 $BASE/test-scripts/copyapps_qemu.sh
-(or)
-sudo cp -r apps/* $BASE/mountdir/
 ```

 ### 2.5 Setting the password for QEMU VM
-- Set the username for the VM to root
 - Set the VM image password to the letter "s".
 This is just a QEMU gem5 VM and will not cause any issues. *We will make them configurable soon to avoid using a specific password.*

 ```
 test-scripts/mount_qemu.sh
-cd $BASE/mountdir
-sudo chroot .
 passwd
 ```
 Once the password is set, exit the VM and umount the image